Downtown Los Angeles Community Plan Update

 Purpose

 The ambition of the Downtown Community Plan is to create and implement a vision of the future for Downtown Los Angeles.
 Downtown is the birthplace of Los Angeles and the primary center of urban activity in the region.
 It remains the City's commercial, entertainment, cultural, and civic heart.
-Now enjoying a renaissance, Downtown is home to a diverse range of industries and a patchwork of distinct neighborhoods that sit at the center of an expanding regional transportation network.
+Downtown is home to a diverse range of industries and a patchwork of distinct neighborhoods that sit at the center of an expanding regional transportation network.
 According to regional projections, by the year 2040, Downtown will be adding approximately:

 + 125,000 people